JonnyDavison/MoreThanFed/README.md

 - On the left side of the page, hit 'Pages'
 - Scroll to 'Build and deployment.'
 - Set source to 'Deploy from a branch'
-- Below in 'Branch' select 'main' and 'root'
+- Below is 'Branch' select 'main' and 'root'
-- The page will refresh, and a banner will appear to confirm successful deployment
+- The page will refresh, and a banner will appear to confirm the successful deployment
 - the link will be in the banner along with 'Visit site'

 N.B - it may take a few minutes to build/deploy